Book Online With:

 • Sponge

-The Benefits
+The Benefits of Barrier Methods

 When it comes to condoms, they are the only form of birth control that protects you from sexually transmitted infections.
-The rest of the barrier methods can be bought over the counter and all have no effect on a woman’s natural hormone balance.
+The rest of the barrier methods can be bought over the counter and have no effect on a woman’s natural hormone balance.

-Risks And Side Effects Of Barrier Methods
+Risks And Side Effects of Barrier Methods

 Some people have allergic reactions to spermicides, or they can cause irritation or burning.
 Also, spermicides frequently used – at least every day – can increase the risk of getting HIV from an infected partner.